5 Steps To Build a Career in Data Science and Land Top Data Science Jobs in 2023.

 Therefore, while learning, make sure that you get to the bottom of things.
-If you learn about a particular class of algorithms, code a simple example by hand rather than just installing and running precoded packages.
+If you learn about a particular class of algorithms, code a simple example by hand rather than just installing and running pre-coded packages, and play with all free parameters as long as it takes to get an intuitive understanding how the algorithm works.
 This effort will certainly pay off when it comes to debugging code and looking for design issues.

-3. Build a Network As a Data Scientist
+3. Build a Professional Network As a Data Scientist.

 Today, networking is more important in career development than ever—opportunities come with the territory.
 Therefore, while learning skills necessary to work as a Data Scientist, make sure that: